On the Role of Einstein-Cartan Gravity in Fundamental Particle Physics: Evaluation of the Charged Fermionic Self-Energy within ECSK theory

-so that now we can more easily see that $\delta m$ goes to infinity as $r \rightarrow 0$.
-In other words, $m$ in that equation is not really the observed mass of the fermion but is more like a so-called bare mass as Milonni suggests \cite{Milonni}.
-Plus we note that the mass in that expression comes in via the fermion propagator which can be off-mass-shell so it could have any value.
-If we now assume a cutoff for $r_{\Lambda}$ at the Planck length, $l_P = \sqrt{\hbar G/c^3}$, and further assume that $\ln(r/r_{\Lambda}) = 1$ so that $r \approx 2.718\,l_P$ will be near the Planck length, we arrive at

-But we know from experiments that the radius of an electron is likely to be less than $10^{-22}$m.
+However, $\delta m$ in this expression still goes to infinity as $r \rightarrow 0$.
+Perhaps a Planck length cutoff may be used to tame this infinity.
+We will soon see that $r$ does take on a finite value very close to Planck length.
+Now we know from experiments that the radius of an electron is likely to be less than \mbox{$10^{-22}$ m \cite{Dehmelt}}.
 Substituting that bound for $r$ gives

-which, although finite, is still a very large electromagnetic energy contribution.
-And the actual value is likely to be even greater.
-Thus the electromagnetic mass is very large near the Planck length cutoff and will have to be compensated for in order to recover the observed rest mass of a charged fermion.
-And although $m = 1/r$ as specified above does not quite produce the desired result, it has to be negative mass-energy relative to the positive electromagnetic energy:
+which, although finite, is still a very large electromagnetic energy contribution, with the actual value likely to be even greater.
+Thus, according to this estimate, the electromagnetic mass is going to be very large near the Planck length and will have to be compensated for in order to recover the observed rest mass of a charged fermion.
+The compensation will have to be negative mass-energy relative to the positive electromagnetic energy:

-As Milonni points out \cite{Milonni}, the above expression presents a difficulty in that the observed mass now depends on the cutoff $r_{\Lambda}$.
-But perhaps that can be resolved by simply making whatever expression we end up with for $X$ also depend on the cutoff so that, for some unknown ${X}$, we essentially end up with an infinity minus infinity as $r_\Lambda \rightarrow 0$, as for example, in

-However, this configuration still has the observed mass that depends on the cutoff.
-But it seems reasonable to interpret the cutoff of Planck length for $r_{\Lambda}$ as the ``point-like particle" limit.
-We suspect that the unknown $X$ might be related to the Hehl-Datta self-interaction term (\ref{four}) since that term varies as $1/r_x$.
+We suspect that the unknown variable $X$ might be related to the Hehl--Datta self-interaction term~(\ref{four}) because that term varies as $1/r_x$.
 Our goal then is to investigate this possibility.

 To that end, note that the full second order S-matrix calculation within QED worked out by Milonni \cite{Milonni} gives